What is a car service, and why is it important?

-12. Replace Engine Oil, Oil Filter, Sump Plug*: clean oil ensures that the engine runs smoothly without any clogged areas.
-The oil filter becomes clogged overtime which then stops it from efficiently filtering out dirty, contaminated oil.
+12. Replace Engine Oil, Oil Filter, and Sump Plug*: clean oil ensures that the engine runs smoothly without any clogged areas.
+The oil filter becomes clogged over time which then stops it from efficiently filtering out dirty, contaminated oil.
 A fresh Sump Plug removes the risk of contaminated oil sitting in your sump.

 13. Carry Out Road Test: here we can get a first-hand experience of your car’s performance.
 We can listen to the engine and assess any strange noises, juddering, steering or brake issues.

 14. Parking Brake and Foot Brake Travel: this is to test how far your brake lever and pedals move.
 If they move too far then they aren’t working to their best ability and will need repairing.

 15. Reset Service Indicator: many cars have a service indicator on the dash that tells the owner when their service is due.
 Here, we reset the indicator to tell the database that the service has been performed.

 16. Stamp and Update Service Book: this is to record that your service has been actioned on this date and to record your mileage and any other necessary details.